ViktorShterev/Locker-System-Locker-Service/README.md

 - Manage locker locations and units (small, medium, large).
 - Track availability by location and locker size.
 - Listen to Kafka events (e.g., `package-placed`) to mark locker units as occupied.
-- Generate and store alphanumeric access codes.
+- Store alphanumeric access codes.
 - Send access codes via Kafka to the User Service.
 - Provide REST APIs for availability checking and unit allocation.